-- (a) without lawful excuse ignores or fails to obey any instruction issued by a member of the Board or an employee or agent of the Board in exercise of the powers or the performance of the functions of the Board under this Act: - (b) willfully obstructs a member of the Board or an employee or agent of the Board in the discharge of their lawful duties; or - (c) misrepresents, knowingly submits false or misleading information to a member of the Board or an employee or agent of the Board in exercise of the powers or the performance of the functions of the Board under this Act. - (2) A person who contravenes subsection (1) is liable, on conviction, to a fine not exceeding five hundred thousand shillings or to imprisonment for a period not exceeding five years, or to both. - (3) A person who is convicted of an offence under this Act shall in addition to any other penalty have his or her licence or registration suspended or canceled for such a period as the Board may decide.
+- (a) without lawful excuse ignores or fails to obey any instruction issued by a member of the Board or an employee or agent of the Board in exercise of the powers or the performance of the functions of the Board under this Act; - (b) willfully obstructs a member of the Board or an employee or agent of the Board in the discharge of their lawful duties; or - (c) misrepresents, knowingly submits false or misleading information to a member of the Board or an employee or agent of the Board in exercise of the powers or the performance of the functions of the Board under this Act. - (2) A person who contravenes subsection (1) is liable, on conviction, to a fine not exceeding five hundred thousand shillings or to imprisonment for a period not exceeding five years, or to both.

+(3) A person who is convicted of an offence under this Act shall in addition to any other penalty have his or her licence or registration suspended or canceled for such a period as the Board may decide.

-The justifications are that the Bill had not met the provisions for a number of important offences which would have the effect of enabling the Board run effectively.
+The justifications are that the Bill had not made provisions for a number of offences which would affect the running of the Board.
 The amendment, therefore, provides for these offences.